filipsPL/annapurna/README.md

 Remarks:
 - If your input file contains more than one compound (i.e., chemical compound with unique structure), please make sure that each of compounds has an unique name/title.
 - Please make sure that the ligands have the desired protonation state.
-- There are no need to hydrogenize compounds (add hydrogens), as the AnnapuRNA does it internally.

 ### Scoring models